textmagic/textmagic-rest-perl-v2/docs/TextMagicApi.md

     # Configure HTTP basic authorization: BasicAuth
     username => 'YOUR_USERNAME',
     password => 'YOUR_PASSWORD',

 );

-my $include_blocked = 56; # int | Should we show the pricing for blocked contacts?
+my $include_blocked = 0; # int | Should we show the pricing for blocked contacts?
-my $text = '"Test message test"'; # string | Message text.
+my $text = Test message test; # string | Message text.
 Required if the **template_id** is not set. my $template_id = 1; # int | Template used instead of message text.
 Required if the **text** is not set. my $sending_time = 1565606455; # int | DEPRECATED, consider using the sendingDateTime and sendingTimezone parameters instead: optional (required with rrule set).
 Message sending time is in unix timestamp format.
-Default is now. my $sending_date_time = '"2020-05-27 13:02:33"'; # string | Sending time is in Y-m-d H:i:s format (e.g. 2016-05-27 13:02:33).
-This time is relative to the sendingTimezone. my $sending_timezone = '"America/Buenos_Aires"'; # string | The ID or ISO-name of the timezone used for sending when sendingDateTime parameter is set, e.g. if you specify sendingDateTime = \\\"2016-05-27 13:02:33\\\" and sendingTimezone = \\\"America/Buenos_Aires\\\", your message will be sent on May 27, 2016 13:02:33 Buenos Aires time, or 16:02:33 UTC.
-Default is the account timezone. my $contacts = '"1,2,3,4"'; # string | Comma-separated array of contact resources id message will be sent to. my $lists = '"1,2,3,4"'; # string | Comma-separated array of list resources id message will be sent to. my $phones = '"447860021130,447860021131"'; # string | Comma-separated array of E.164 phone numbers message will be sent to. my $cut_extra = 56; # int | Should sending method cut extra characters which not fit supplied partsCount or return 400 Bad request response instead. my $parts_count = 56; # int | Maximum message parts count (Textmagic allows sending 1 to 6 message parts). my $reference_id = 1; # int | Custom message reference id which can be used in your application infrastructure. my $from = '"Test Sender ID"'; # string | One of the allowed Sender ID (phone number or alphanumeric sender ID).
+Default is now. my $sending_date_time = 2020-05-27 13:02:33; # string | Sending time is in Y-m-d H:i:s format (e.g. 2016-05-27 13:02:33).
+This time is relative to the sendingTimezone. my $sending_timezone = America/Buenos_Aires; # string | The ID or ISO-name of the timezone used for sending when sendingDateTime parameter is set, e.g. if you specify sendingDateTime = \\\"2016-05-27 13:02:33\\\" and sendingTimezone = \\\"America/Buenos_Aires\\\", your message will be sent on May 27, 2016 13:02:33 Buenos Aires time, or 16:02:33 UTC.
+Default is the account timezone. my $contacts = 1,2,3,4; # string | Comma-separated array of contact resources id message will be sent to. my $lists = 1,2,3,4; # string | Comma-separated array of list resources id message will be sent to. my $phones = 447860021130,447860021131; # string | Comma-separated array of E.164 phone numbers message will be sent to. my $cut_extra = 0; # int | Should sending method cut extra characters which not fit supplied partsCount or return 400 Bad request response instead. my $parts_count = 6; # int | Maximum message parts count (Textmagic allows sending 1 to 6 message parts). my $reference_id = 1; # int | Custom message reference id which can be used in your application infrastructure. my $from = Test Sender ID; # string | One of the allowed Sender ID (phone number or alphanumeric sender ID).
 If the specified Sender ID is not allowed for some destinations, a fallback default Sender ID will be used to ensure delivery.
-See [Get timezones](https://docs.textmagic.com/#tag/Sender-IDs). my $rule = '"FREQ=YEARLY;BYMONTH=1;BYMONTHDAY=1;COUNT=1"'; # string | An iCal RRULE parameter to create recurrent scheduled messages.
+See [Get timezones](https://docs.textmagic.com/#tag/Sender-IDs). my $rule = FREQ=YEARLY;BYMONTH=1;BYMONTHDAY=1;COUNT=1; # string | An iCal RRULE parameter to create recurrent scheduled messages.
 When used, sendingTime is mandatory as the start point of sending.
-See https://www.textmagic.com/free-tools/rrule-generator for format details. my $create_chat = 56; # int | Should the sending method try to create new Chat (if not exist) with specified recipients? my $tts = 56; # int | Send a Text-to-Speech message. my $local = 56; # int | Treat phone numbers passed in the \\'phones\\' field as local. my $local_country = '"US"'; # string | The 2-letter ISO country code for local phone numbers, used when \\'local\\' is set to true.
+See https://www.textmagic.com/free-tools/rrule-generator for format details. my $create_chat = 0; # int | Should the sending method try to create new Chat (if not exist) with specified recipients? my $tts = 0; # int | Send a Text-to-Speech message. my $local = 0; # int | Treat phone numbers passed in the \\'phones\\' field as local. my $local_country = US; # string | The 2-letter ISO country code for local phone numbers, used when \\'local\\' is set to true.
 Default is the account country.

 eval {
     my $result = $api_instance->get_message_price(include_blocked => $include_blocked, text => $text, template_id => $template_id, sending_time => $sending_time, sending_date_time => $sending_date_time, sending_timezone => $sending_timezone, contacts => $contacts, lists => $lists, phones => $phones, cut_extra => $cut_extra, parts_count => $parts_count, reference_id => $reference_id, from => $from, rule => $rule, create_chat => $create_chat, tts => $tts, local => $local, local_country => $local_country);
     print Dumper($result);
 };